Glue ear, grommets (ventilation tubes) and adenoids

 - Occasionally, the grommet comes out with an ear infection, in which case there may be discharge or bleeding from the ear.

-When we say the grommet has come out, we mean out of the ear drum.
+When we say the grommet has come out, we mean it has come out of the ear drum.
 A grommet can sit in the ear canal, having come out of the ear drum.
 Sometimes it can be hard to tell, even for a specialist, whether a grommet is still in the right place.
 Wax, layers of skin, dried discharge, or a sharp bend in the ear canal, can all prevent a proper view.

 - When a grommet is just sitting in the ear canal, it is not working.